Updated June 19, 2023

 Output: List of different languages.

-4. Final string ‘fourfivenine’ is split at every 4th This split is done using list comprehension.
+4. We split the final string, ‘fourfivenine’, at every 4th position using list comprehension.

 In above program, split(sep=’@’, maxsplits= <different values>) is used.

-- First, the input string is split at ‘@’ with the default value for max split i.e -1.
-It means all the possible splits are returned.
+- First, we split the input string at ‘@’ using the default value for max split, which is -1.
+This means that the function returns all possible splits.

 Calculating the sum of marks scored by a student.

 # calculating sum of marks of a student # input string containing marks scored by a student in five different subjects marks = '95, 92, 82, 92, 98' sum = 0 # input string will split at ', ' list_marks = marks.split(', ') print("marks scored by student :", list_marks) print("student marks:") for marks in list_marks: print(marks) print('\n') # calculating total marks for i in range(len(list_marks)): sum += int(list_marks[i]) print("total marks scored by student :", sum)

 - The input string is a string of marks obtained by the student in five different subjects separated by delimiter ‘, ‘